BillJr99/Ursinus-CSPedagogy/_pages/Activities/activity-accessibility.md

 ## Web Content Accessibility Guidelines (WCAG)

 The **Web Content Accessibility Guidelines (WCAG)** provide a comprehensive set of guidelines for making web content more accessible.
-These guidelines, formulated by the World Wide Web Consortium (W3C), aim to ensure that web content can be perceivable, operable, understandable, and robust for all users, including those with disabilities[^1].
+These guidelines, formulated by the World Wide Web Consortium (W3C), aim to ensure that web content can be perceivable, operable, understandable, and robust for all users, including those with disabilities.

 To implement WCAG guidelines, CS educators can adopt techniques such as: